SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-62-analogue-controls.markdown

                                                 ### Conclusion

-                                                So there we have it, analogue controls.&nbsp; Feel free to have a play and see what you can add to this, the project on codeplex also has some other configuration options added just so I could change the settings around while the game was running (very basic though).&nbsp; See if you can update the Fire mode to shoot more fireballs the more the player leans on the triggers.
+                                                So there we have it, analogue controls.
+Feel free to have a play and see what you can add to this, the project on codeplex also has some other configuration options added just so I could change the settings around while the game was running (very basic though).
+See if you can update the Fire mode to shoot more fireballs the more the player leans on the triggers.

-                                                Next intermission is on something a little bit more snazzy, Particles, and also something a little less interesting but very important resource pools.&nbsp; After that we have a much needed performance update and then update our WP7 project with what we have so far.
+                                                Next intermission is on something a little bit more snazzy, Particles, and also something a little less interesting but very important resource pools.
+After that we have a much needed performance update and then update our WP7 project with what we have so far.

                                                 Technorati Tags: [XNA](http://technorati.com/tags/XNA)